deepuzz11/automotive-ai-rag-assistant/README.md

 # Ford Vehicle Intelligence Assistant
-## AI Engineer Technical Assessment
+## RAG based Automotive Knowledge Assistant

 An AI-powered assistant that helps users find information about Ford vehicles, including specifications, maintenance schedules, and technical manuals.
 The system uses a Retrieval-Augmented Generation (RAG) approach to provide accurate answers based on a structured automotive dataset.
 It includes semantic search, a chat assistant, and a recommendation tool to match vehicles with user needs.